CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 **HW 5:** Show the k-point convergence plot, your pick for the k-points, and your rationale.

 #### Optimization ####
 Finally, you will be performing a geometry optimization on the 104 surface of LiCoO<sub>2</sub>.
-This is what we will use to make the surface.
+We will use the LiCoO2-bulk-opt.traj to make the surface.
 To proceed look at the file `build-surface.py`.
 This script reads in the optimized bulk trajectory and creates the 104 surface repeated with 6 layers.
 To proceed look at the file `build-surface.py`.
 This script reads in the optimized bulk trajectory and creates the 104 surface repeated with 6 layers.

 ```python
 from ase.io import read,write